Hepatitis C Signs and Symptoms

 Hepatitis C is an infection which attacks the liver and causes inflammation.
-Hepatitis C is classified as an infectious disease which is caused by a virus known as the hepatitis C virus or HCV.
-Commonly, patients aren’t even aware that they have hepatitis C, because this disease is often asymptomatic.
+It is classified as an infectious disease caused by a virus known as the hepatitis C virus or HCV.
+But what are the signs and symptoms of hepatitis C?
+Commonly, patients aren’t even aware that they have contracted this infection, because HCV is often asymptomatic.

-(If you have tested positive for hepatitis, you could qualify for our hepatitis C clinical trial in DeLand, FL.)
+(Have you been diagnosed with HCV?
+You could qualify for our hepatitis C clinical trial in DeLand, FL.)

 While many cases of hepatitis C tend to asymptomatic, chronic infections can occur in patients.
-These infections can lead to liver scarring and then eventually cirrhosis, which will generally become apparent in some cases after several years.
-Hepatitis C is one of several diseases caused by hepatitis viruses, but doctors generally consider this one to be the most severe of the lot.
+These infections can cause liver scarring and eventually cirrhosis.
+There are several types of hepatitis, but hepatitis C is considered to be the most severe.
 This disease is passed through contact with HCV contaminated blood.
 It is widely known that many cases of HCV were contrived through the sharing of needles that were used for illegal drugs.

 In about 15% of hepatitis C cases, the infection will cause acute symptoms in the patient.
 These symptoms tend to be mild and flu-like, so many people may not think too much about them.
 In about 10 to 15% of cases the infection resolves itself spontaneously, but this more frequently occurs in patients who are young and female.